Commercial Freezer Maintenance 101: Keeping Your Frozen Inventory Safe in 2026

 Once a month, it's time to check the plumbing.

-• Clean Drain Lines: Every freezer has a way to get rid of condensate.
+- Clean Drain Lines: Every freezer has a way to get rid of condensate.
 If these lines get clogged with slime or debris, water will back up and freeze into a solid block of ice at the bottom of your unit.
 Clear them with a mixture of warm water and a little bleach or a specialized drain cleaner.

-• Check Fan Motors: Ensure the evaporator and condenser fans are spinning freely.
+- Check Fan Motors: Ensure the evaporator and condenser fans are spinning freely.
 If you hear a high-pitched squeal or a rhythmic clicking, a bearing might be failing.
 Catching this now costs $100; catching it when the fan stops on a Saturday night costs $1,000.

-Don't Forget the Small Stuff: Undercounters
+Don't Forget the Small Stuff: Undercounters and Small Commercial Freezer Units

-If you’re running a prep line, your undercounter freezers are probably the most abused pieces of equipment in the house.
+If you're running a prep line, your undercounter freezers are probably the most abused pieces of equipment in the house.
 They are constantly kicked, splashed with sauces, and tucked into tight, hot corners.
+A compact small commercial freezer takes the same daily punishment as its larger reach-in cousins and needs the same level of attention.

 The "Safety-First" Stance: Sanitation and Health

-• Interior Cleaning: Use a food-safe sanitizer.
+- Interior Cleaning: Use a food-safe sanitizer.
 Avoid bleach on the stainless steel interior if possible, as it can cause pitting over time.
 Stick to warm, soapy water followed by a commercial sanitizer.

 Commercial Freezer Maintenance FAQ